Create Internal Elevations with Dynamo

 Create internal elevations

-3 min read
+4 min read

 When documenting a building, it is often necessary to generate internal room elevations.
-Depending on the building typology, this may include all rooms or just those which special finishes or fixings, such as bathrooms.
+Depending on the building typology, this may include all rooms or just those with special finishes or fixings, such as bathrooms.
 Within Revit, internal elevations can be easily created via View > Create > Elevation.
 What is nice about this process is that the elevation marker, and its corresponding view, are automatically rotated upon placement so that it is perpendicular to the wall so that the elevation is true.

 The problem

-The problem with this process is that if walls are orthogonal, best practice is to use a single elevation marker with multiple view indexes enabled to keep the documentation as clean as possible.
+The problem with this process is that if walls are orthogonal, the best practice is to use a single elevation marker with multiple view indexes enabled to keep the documentation as clean as possible.
 But suppose this process is used on non-orthogonal walls.
 In that case, the internal elevation won’t be true and cause confusion.
 Take a stadium, for example, where there might be numerous radial walls, each of which will require its own elevation marker.
 This can be very time-consuming, especially if there are many rooms and each view needs to be renamed to match some naming convention.
 The challenge, therefore, is that two systems need to be adopted depending on the wall alignment:

 • If walls are orthogonal, use a single elevation marker where possible.